sonyxperiadev/dataflow/USAGE.md

 ## Makefile Example

-The following Makefile finds `.flow` sources in 'src' and generates DFD in SVG format in`dist`.
+The following Makefile finds `.flow` sources in `src` and generates DFD in SVG format in`dist`.

 ```make